-Once the cradle of Serbian culture and religion, Kosovo is now 90 percent Albanian and the people take pride in their traditional warmth and hospitality.
+Once the cradle of Serbian culture and religion, Kosovo is now mainly Albanian and the people take pride in their traditional warmth and hospitality.
 However, bitter conflicts have devastated the economy and infrastructure, leaving a deep ethnic divide.

 Kosovo Albanians are predominantly Muslim, with this identity becoming stronger since the 1999 conflict and independence.
 There is also a small Albanian Catholic minority.
-Mother Theresa is an iconic figure for many Albanians.
 The Kosovo Serbs are Orthodox, and several of the holiest sites in Serbian Orthodoxy are in Kosovo.
-Since 1999, about 1000 Kosovo Albanians have become evangelical believers, and many churches are led by national pastors.
-Although evangelical believers have the same legal status as Muslims, Orthodox and Catholics, the church as a whole remains small and under pressure.
+Since 1999, about 1000 Kosovo Albanians have become evangelical believers.
+Many churches are led by national pastors.

 Directly following the war in 1999, OM began bringing love and hope to Kosovo.
 OM currently serves in two of the largest cities, with outreaches to surrounding villages.
 The need in Kosovo is great for discipleship and training for the next generation.
 The team seeks to support the local Protestant church as well as start communities of disciple-making disciples.
 OM in Kosovo uses music, visual art and other art forms to inspire and communicate hope.
 The team founded and partners with an aftercare program for women, children and teenage girls who are survivors of various types of abuse, providing counselling, skills training and education.
 Many young people in Kosovo are caught in a cycle of violence or poverty, and the OM team partners with a project to provide vocational skills to youth-at-risk.
 OM also cares for families who are at risk and in need of special support.